Nesvilab/MSFragger/tutorial_DIA.md

 <br>

-### Build a library from DIA data
+### Build a library directly from DIA data
 1. Select the 'DIA-Umpire_SpecLib' workflow from the dropdown menu and 'Load'.
 2. Load DIA spectral files in mzML or RAW format.
 (In this example, 10 DIA runs were loaded.)
 3. On the 'Umpire' tab, choose the appropriate settings:
- - Change 'Max Missed Scans' to 2 if building a library from DDA data only (slower run time but higher identification sensitivity).
+ - Change 'Max Missed Scans' to 2 if building a library from DIA data only (slower run time but higher identification sensitivity).
- - Check 'Remove Background' if building a hybrid DDA+DIA library and if there are many DIA runs (fastest run time).
+ - Check 'Remove Background' if building a hybrid DDA+DIA library (see below) and if there are many DIA runs (fastest run time).
  - Uncheck 'Mass Defect Filter' if DIA data is generated on modification-enriched peptides (e.g. phospho), or if you're interested in extended PTM searches.
 4. In the 'Database' tab, download or select an existing sequence database.
 5. On the 'Run' tab, choose the location to output the results and click 'RUN'.